AlanFreed/VolterraIntegralEquations.jl/README.md

 In practice, global solutions to such integral equations are gotten at sequential instants in time.
 In our case, given an initial time $t_0 = 0$, solutions are sought at times $t_1, t_2, \ldots, t_N$ \mbox{($t_0 < t_1 < t_2 < \cdots < t_N$)} of which there are $N$ solutions to be gotten.
 These global instants are taken to be uniformly spaced in time, separated by a time increment of $\mathrm{d} t$ such that $t_n = t_{n-1} + \mathrm{d}t$ for all $n = 1, 2, \ldots, N$.

 It is sufficient for our purposes to consider quadrature nodes $t_n$ that are of adequate density so as to minimize the method's approximation error.
-To assess if a given nodal density is adequate in this regard, multiple solutions with different nodal densities ought to be acquired, whose errors of approximation converge with increasing nodal density.
+To assess if a given nodal density is adequate in this regard, multiple solutions with different nodal densities ought to be acquired, whose error of approximation will converge with increasing nodal density.

 Solutions to Volterra integrals of the second kind can be advanced through a block-by-block algorithmic strategy of
 $$